 11:00 am How the Outside Leaks into the Room.

 12:00 pm Smells Like 100 Years Old.

 Sierra is intrigued by the language of man-made objects and the dimensions of the spaces in which we live, work, and think.
 His practice employs a variety of techniques – from sculpture and spatial interventions to performance and texts – to examine how the human body functions in relation to its environment.
-Trained in architecture and design, and drawing on the history of Latin American Modernism, Sierra connects the perception of forms and materials to the construction of language, communication, and knowledge.
+Originally trained in architecture and design, Sierra’s work draws on the history of Latin American Modernism.

 An exhibition catalogue featuring essays by Douglas Fogle and Irene V. Small and documentation of the installation is forthcoming.